 Genomatica is a widely-recognized technology leader for the chemical industry.
-It delivers new manufacturing processes that enable its partners to produce the world’s most widely-used chemicals from renewable feedstocks, with better economics and greater sustainability than petroleum-based processes.
+It delivers new manufacturing processes that enable its partners to produce the world’s most widely-used chemicals from alternative feedstocks, with better economics and greater sustainability than petroleum-based processes.

-Genomatica’s recognition includes the Wall Street Journal Technology Innovation award, ICIS Top 40 ‘Ones to Watch’, the Kirkpatrick Award, the EPA Presidential Green Chemistry Challenge Award, voted #1 Hottest three years in a row by Biofuels Digest, and being named a Best Place to Work by The Scientist two years in a row.
+Genomatica’s recognition includes the Wall Street Journal Technology Innovation award, ICIS Top 40 ‘Ones to Watch’, the Kirkpatrick Award, the EPA Presidential Green Chemistry Challenge Award, voted #1 Hottest four years in a row by Biofuels Digest, and being named a Best Place to Work by The Scientist two years in a row.

 Chemicals produced using Genomatica’s processes should have better economics and a smaller environmental footprint than petroleum-based chemicals.